 Shut Off The Water

-Next, locate the source of the flooding and shut off valve nearest the leak.
+Next, locate the source of the flooding and shut off the valve nearest the leak.
 This could be done at individual fixtures such as sinks, toilets, or showers or at a main shutoff valve for your home.

 Fix the Problem

-After shutting off the water supply, it’s time to fix the problem that caused the flooding.
+After shutting off the water supply, it’s time to fix the problem that caused the bathroom flood.
 This could involve anything from unclogging a drain to repairing a broken pipe.
-Depending on your level of expertise and comfort with plumbing repairs, you may need to call in a professional plumber for assistance.

 Call Homeowners Insurance And Document The Damage

-The dangers of a flooded bathroom
+The Dangers of a Flooded Bathroom

-- Water sewage: Water from a flood may contain hazardous substances like chemicals or waste that could be harmful to you and your family’s health.
+- Water sewage: Water from a bathroom flood may contain hazardous substances like chemicals or waste that could be harmful to you and your family’s health.

 Clogs – Toilet Paper Is Not The Only Problem